-Windows Live Mail, which was part of Windows Live Essentials, is no longer available for download from Microsoft as the Live Essentials program has been discontinued.
+Windows Live Mail, which was part of Windows Live Essentials, is no longer officially available for download from Microsoft as the Live Essentials program has been discontinued.

 Windows 10 users who are looking for a free email desktop client have limited options.
 Now that the Live Mail has been discontinued, most Windows 10 users are using the built-in Mail app.
 The built-in Mail app in Windows 10 is a basic email client, but the default app is good enough for many users.